 - Harvard Medical School

 Untreated HIV infection and HIV-related immunosuppression significantly increase the risk of acquiring opportunistic infections due to bacteria, viruses, fungi, and protozoa.
-These opportunistic infections were a major source of morbidity and mortality in HIV-infected patients prior to the development of effective antiretroviral therapy (ART) and still occur today, mostly in patients who are not receiving ART.
-Substantial advances in the prevention of opportunistic infections have been achieved.
-These strategies involve the use of antimicrobials, immunizations, and public health measures.
+These opportunistic infections (OIs) were a major source of morbidity and mortality in HIV-infected patients prior to the development of effective antiretroviral therapy (ART) and still occur today, mostly in patients who are not receiving ART.
+Strategies for the prevention of OIs involve the use of antimicrobials, immunizations, and public health measures.

 An overview of these different strategies will be reviewed here.
 The clinical manifestations, diagnosis, and treatment of specific opportunistic infections, as well as the use of secondary prophylaxis, are discussed elsewhere.